barnardb/cookies/README.md

 Cookies
 =======

-Extracts cookies from Chrome's cookie database, outputting them in a format appropriate for use in the HTTP `Cookie` header.
+Extracts cookies from the users Chrome, Firefox or Safari cookie database, outputting them in a format appropriate for use in the HTTP `Cookie` header.
 This is useful in some scripting situations.